jamesmeyer1/EKSKube2IAM/README.md

   ]
 }

-Step 5: Launch nodes with IAM Roles
-<Include CFN Stack with parameter for IAM Role to be assigned to worker nodes.
+Step 5: Launch nodes with IAM Role attached to node.
+This will be the IAM role the node uses.
+Another one will be created for Pods.
+You will need to enter the IAM role name to the nodes.

 Step 6: Deploy kube2iam